Turbulent dynamo in the two-phase interstellar medium: Summary and Conclusions

 \item We show that the growth rate is the same in different phases because an approximately equal rms vorticity is generated in both the phases (\Fig{fig:vor}).
 Furthermore, the vorticity in the $\Comp$ run is lower than that in the $\Sol$ run, leading to a less efficient turbulent dynamo.
 The rms vorticity also decreases on saturation, which implies a weaker amplification of magnetic fields.
 This is a direct consequence of the back-reaction of strong magnetic fields on the turbulent flow.

-\item We study different terms responsible for the growth and destruction of vorticity (\Eq{eq:vorterms} and \Fig{fig:vorterms}).
-In the kinematic stage, the Lorentz force term ($\vortermc$) is negligible and the term responsible for vorticity amplification by turbulence is the dominant one ($\vorterma$).
-The baroclinic term ($\vortermd$, is lower in the $\cold$ phase due to enhanced alignment between density and pressure gradients) and term for viscous interactions in the presence of logarithmic density gradients ($\vorterme$, higher in the cold phase due to higher density and density gradients) are comparable.
-Overall, it gives equal rms vorticity in both the phases of the medium.
-On saturation, the Lorentz force term ($\vortermc$) becomes important but other terms decrease and thus the resulting vorticity decreases.
+\item We study different terms responsible for the growth and destruction of vorticity (\Eq{eq:vorterms}, \Fig{fig:vorterms}, and \Tab{tab:vorterms}).
+The turbulent amplification/destruction term ($\vorturb$) is always a dominant (always positive, implying vorticity amplification) term for all cases.
+In addition, the baroclinic term ($\vorbaroclinic$) is dominant and positive (implying vorticity amplification) in the $\warm$ phase (due to misaligned density and pressure gradients) and the term for viscous interactions in the presence of logarithmic density gradients ($\vorgradlnrho$) is dominant and negative (implying vorticity destruction) in the cold phase (due to higher density and density gradients).
+The viscous dissipation ($\vordiss$) and Lorentz force ($\vorLorentz$) terms are always sub-dominant.
+Overall, the combination of these terms gives equal rms vorticity in both the phases of the medium.

+\item We further study the contribution of vortex stretching ($\vorstr$), advection ($\voradv$), and compression ($\vorcom$) to $\vorturb$ (\Eq{eq:vorturb}, \Fig{fig:vorturb}, and \Tab{tab:vorturb}). $\vorstr$ is strongest in the $\warm$ phase and $\vorcom$ (though negative, so amplifying vorticity) is strongest in the $\cold$ phase. $\voradv$ is quite low except in the $\cold$ phase of the $\Comp$ case.

-\item The magnetic field grows at an equal rate in both the phases (as suggested by the equal growth rate) but the growth first stops in the colder phase due to a stronger Lorentz force (\Fig{fig:lf}).
-This is probably because of a weaker (in comparison to the rms value) and more tangled field in the $\warm$ phase.
+\item The magnetic field grows at an equal rate in both the phases (as suggested by the equal growth rate) but the growth first stops in the colder phase due to a stronger Lorentz force (\Fig{fig:lf}). \end{itemize}